josejn/SmartAcuarium/README.md

 Just download the folder and open it as a new proyect in Arduino IDE

-### Prerequisites
+### Peripherals

 This proyect is running in an Arduino Nano with some peripherals:

-Markup : * Futaba S3003 servo for mechanical feeder
+* Futaba S3003 servo for mechanical feeder
 * Dallas DS18b20 Temperature sensor for water controlling
 * Dallas DS1307 Real Time Clock for controlling the time
 * EEPROM 24C32 for parameters persistency
 * HC-05 Bluetooth dongle for Smartphone integration
 * 20x4 LCD for easy statistics reading
 * External Relay Board for bar light controlling